Pearl River Central High School

 Pearl River Central High School is a public high school in Carriere, Mississippi, United States.
 It is a part of the Pearl River County School District.

+In addition to Carriere, the district (of which this is the only comprehensive high school) serves rural areas in south central Pearl River County.
+A small section of Picayune is in the limits of the school district.
+The majority of the Hide-A-Way Lake census-designated place is in the district.

 Athletics

 The following sports are offered at Pearl River Central: